Big1533/sdl_android_guides/docs/Getting Started/Integration Basics/index.md

                 @Override
                 public void onStart() {
-                	// RPC listeners and other functionality can be called once this callback is triggered.
+                	// After this callback is triggered the SdlManager can be used to interact with the connected SDL session (updating the display, sending RPCs, etc)
                 }

                 @Override